Raghavendra-J-R/Kubernetes/README.md

 **--image=nginx**: It specifies the container image used for the Pods managed by this Deployment.
 The nginx image is a popular web server and reverse proxy server.

   It creates a Deployment named my-deployment1 that uses the nginx image.
 Deployments manage the rollout and scaling of applications.

-2. Expose the deployment as a service
+**2. Expose the deployment as a service**
 ```
   kubectl expose deployment my-deployment1 --port=80 --type=NodePort --name=my-service1
 ```
 It exposes the my-deployment1 Deployment as a Service named my-service1, making it accessible on port 80 through a NodePort.
 NodePort services allow external traffic to access the service.

-3. Lists all services in the default namespace.
-Services provide a stable IP address and DNS name for accessing a set of pods.
+**3. Lists all services in the default namespace.
+Services provide a stable IP address and DNS name for accessing a set of pods**
 ```
  kubectl get services
 ```
 This command lists all the services in the default namespace, including nginx-service, and provides details such as the ClusterIP, NodePort, and target port.

-4. Get the list of pods
+**4. Get the list of pods**
 ```
 kubectl get pods
 ```
 This command displays all pods, including those created by the my-deployment1 Deployment.

-6. Show labels
+**6. Show labels**
  ```
 kubectl get pod <pod-name> --show-labels
 ```
 This command will list the labels associated with the specified pod, helping you identify its attributes and categorization within your Kubernetes cluster.

-8. Label the pod
+**7. Label the pod**
 ```
 kubectl label pods <pod-name> environment=deployment
 ```
 The command is used in Kubernetes to label a specific pod with the key-value pair **environment=deployment** .
 This label helps categorize and manage pods based on their deployment environment, making it easier to organize and select Kubernetes objects within the cluster.